makesites/intellect/readme.md

 ### Active Mode

-In this mode the lib will attmept to pick a specific response.
+In this mode the lib will attempt to pick a specific response.
 To achieve that it will expect the data fed using a specific schema, like this:

 ```
 {